 Microservices that require balanced computing, memory, and networking resources can benefit from general-purpose instances, with an example being an on-demand television and film streaming service.
 A general-purpose instance allows for easy and cost-effective scaling as a subscriber base grows.

-A gaming company may choose to opt for compute-optimised instances, as they require graphic acceleration, high-speed network processing (owing to latency-sensitive workloads), and accelerated game logic algorithms.
+A gaming company may choose to opt for compute-optimized instances, as they require graphic acceleration, high-speed network processing (owing to latency-sensitive workloads), and accelerated game logic algorithms.
 While, coupled with online multiplayer scenarios, other instances can rack up huge bills, games running on these instances keep online gameplay smooth for players and cost-effective for the company.

-Memory-optimised instances featuring the R6g and X2gd processors are ideal for improving memory-intensive performance “workloads” that process massive amounts of information in memory.
+Memory-optimized instances featuring the R6g and X2gd processors are ideal for improving memory-intensive performance “workloads” that process massive amounts of information in memory.
 Examples include open-source databases such as MySQL, SAP, NoSQL, MariaDB, MongoDB, and Redis.

 Featuring the powerful G5g processor, accelerated computing enables significantly faster execution of processes.
 Use cases include image processing, high volume and complex mathematical computations, and data pattern matching.

-Potential users include organisations working in the field of robotics, Android™ game streaming, artificial intelligence, or relying on machine learning algorithms.
+Potential users include organizations working in the field of robotics, Android™ game streaming, artificial intelligence, or relying on machine learning algorithms.
 Research groups working on autonomous cars would also benefit from real-time and complex logic processing that keeps account of millions of variables.

 Coupling an ever-changing environment with the sheer level of processing creates a major challenge for users.
 Algorithms need to constantly learn using a meshed integrated network that helps act as a learning platform for all connected vehicles.
-In such scenarios, accelerated computing instances can help deliver performance and scalability while optimising cost.
+In such scenarios, accelerated computing instances can help deliver performance and scalability while optimizing cost.

-Storage optimised instances feature the Im4gn and Is4gen processors.
+Storage optimized instances feature the Im4gn and Is4gen processors.
 These instances can support high frequency read and write operations for locally stored databases (of huge volumes).
 SQL and NoSQL databases benefit from this kind of architecture.
 Search engines, analytics engines, and streaming services are good candidates here.

 Choosing the appropriate AWS Graviton instance